-The precipitation analysis pages are routinely updated six times per day, at approximately 10:00am, 12:00pm, 2:00pm, 4:00pm, 6:00pm and 8:00pm Eastern Standard Time.
+The precipitation analysis pages are routinely updated nine times per day, at approximately 9:30am, 10:30am, 11:30am, 12:30am, 1:30pm, 2:30pm, 3:30pm, 4:30pm and 5:30pm Eastern Standard Time.
 Data for the western U.S. are usually available by the second or third update.
 The data are preliminary and subject to change throughout the day and even on subsequent days.
 While the data in the final update are much less likely to change, they are neither official nor certified.
 Please contact the National Climatic Data Center for certified past weather information.

 The precipitation fields are provided in PNG format for viewing, and shapefile and netCDF formats for

 download and use in other projects and research.
 More information about using netCDF files is available

 from the University Corporation for Atmospheric Research (UCAR).

 The following links provide more information about the observed precipitation, normal precipitation, and derived precipitation products: